 The Tech Team supports the Rangers' geektastic needs.
 Obtaining, squishing about, and sharing data about Rangers is a primary goal of this team.
-This includes preevent application development, moving the database to and from the playa, and on-playa administration and troubleshooting.
-The 2015 Tech Team Cadre is Stonebeard, El Weso, and Tinkerbell.
-Contact El Weso with questions or comments.
+This includes pre-event application development, moving the database to and from the playa, and on-playa administration and troubleshooting.
+The 2017 Tech Team Cadre is Citizen, Corax, Safety Phil, Secundus, and Stonebeard.
+Contact Corax (off-playa) or Secundus (on-playa) with questions or comments or email ranger-tech-cadre-list.